AnkithShetty397/x86-bootloader/README.md

 </pre>

 ## Understanding the code
-* **Bootloader code(src/bootloader.boot.asm):** This file contains the assembly code for the bootloader.
+- **Bootloader code(`src/bootloader.boot.asm`):** This file contains the assembly code for the bootloader.
 It initializes the system, interacts with the user, and prepares to load the kernel.
+- **Bootloader Structure (`src/structure.asm`)**: The `structure.asm` file outlines the basic structure of the bootloader code, including the entry point, main function, and essential components.
+It serves as a reference for understanding the overall organization of the bootloader code.
 ## Disclaimer
 This code is provided for educational purposes only.
 Use it at your own risk.